n3rdkeller/TStelnet/README.md

 So far, feel free to request pulls, we will of course take care of them.

 And if you're going to find some login credentials in the code: feel free to test them.
 They won't work.
-User your own ;)
+Use your own ;)

 ###Requirements